Summer Heather – Perfect for year round color

-I used heather at my vacation house because it’s so easy.
-I’m only there once a month, have no irrigation and I have hungry deer.
+I use heather at my vacation house because it’s so easy.
+I’m there once a month, have no irrigation system and I have hungry deer.
 It’s got to be a tough plant to make it!
 Lots of people buy heather, plant them and they die quickly.
-Without knowledge specific to heathers success is tenuous, with a little knowledge this is a very tough drought tolerant winner of a plant in my book.
+Without knowledge specific to heathers, success is tenuous, but with a little knowledge this is a very tough drought tolerant winner of a plant in my book.
 It has year-round beauty, is great food for bees and it can be the evergreen plant that holds a summer garden together visually through the winter.

 Pruning is important and easy.
 The most important year for pruning is the second spring after you have planted the plant.
 Prune before new growth starts.
 You must trim to just above the previous years wood; trim too much and you will have ugly holes in your plants that may never fill in.
 Avoid pruning late in fall or winter.

-Trim too little or not at all and you will have an okay plant for a few years and then it will be ugly with dead wood in the center of the plant.
+Trim too little or not at all and in a few years you will have an ugly plant with bare wood stems in the center of the plant.
 When this happens we can’t simply cut it back severely which we can do with many plants to fix the problem.
 Trimming every year before new growth starts (February or March for Pacific Northwest) will keep your plants attractive long term.
 Who knew low maintenance was so much work right?
 Once you know what to do, you have a plant that will work beautifully for decades with a once a year trim.
 That is low maintenance.

 Summer heather/Calluna Vulgaris is a great plant for hot sun situations.
 This summer for the first time ever, I actually had foliage burn.
 They got no water for 45 days in record breaking heat, but since these plants have been there for five years there was not permanent damage or loss.
 New plants would not tolerate that amount of drought but mature plants took my neglect in stride.
 6 months later there was no sign of any damage.
 My kind of plant!